-Teaching English in Korea: Salary, Requirements, Jobs & More (2022)
+Teach English in Korea: Salary, Requirements, Jobs & More (2024)

-Teaching English in Korea has become increasingly popular over the years, and not only for fresh graduates looking to pay off student loans.
 It’s an amazing way to experience a new country whilst still earning a great salary to support yourself.

 A few years ago, I quit my corporate job in South Africa to become an English teacher in Korea.
 It was a decision I didn’t take lightly.
-I was scared.

 I’d heard so many horror stories but looking back, moving to Korea to teach English was the best decision I’ve ever made.
-I fell in love with the country and it paved the way for years of travel!
+I fell in love with the country, and it paved the way for years of travel!

-So, you want to teach English in Korea but you’re not sure where to start?
-This guide details everything you need to know about getting a job at either a public or private school, teaching requirements, where you should teach, as well the expected salary for teaching English in Korea (and so much more!)
+This guide details everything you need to know about getting a job at either a public or private school, teaching requirements, where you should teach, the expected salary for teaching English in Korea (and so much more!)

 Teach English in Korea programs